TV licence explained

 If you move in with someone who already has a licence, you can cancel your own licence and potentially get a partial refund.

-- You no longer watch or record live TV, or download or watch BBC programmes on iPlayer.
+- You no longer watch or record live TV, or download or watch BBC programmes on iPlayer

-- You're moving into a care home.
+- You're moving into a care home

-- You're moving abroad.
+- You're moving abroad

-- The license holder has died.
+- The licence holder has died

 What happens if I don’t pay?

 Whether you agree with the TV licence or not, if you’re found to be watching or recording live TV without a valid licence, you’re guilty of a criminal offence that is punishable by a fine of up to £1,000 plus court costs.

 If you feel you've been wrongly fined or have any complaints, then you can seek a resolution through BBC.
 Any escalations would then be passed on to the Ombudsman Services.